Bob Ehrlich: U.S. House of Representatives (1995–2003)

-Governor of Maryland

-2002 gubernatorial election
+2002 Maryland gubernatorial campaign

 In 2002, Democratic Governor Parris Glendening's second term was ending.
 While Glendening had been reelected by a substantial margin in 1998, the final years of his term were plagued by a personal marital crisis, and a large state budget deficit.
 The rural areas of Maryland – largely Republican – had long criticized Glendening for what they perceived as zealous environmental regulations; in addition, they believed that he did not give sufficient attention to their needs for infrastructure improvements (bridges, highways, etc.).

 On March 15, 2002, Ehrlich announced his candidacy for the governorship.
 He attacked Glendening's record, tying his Democratic opponent, Lt.
 Gov. Kathleen Kennedy Townsend, to him.
 Ehrlich promised, if elected, to increase school funding, balance the budget, and protect the Chesapeake Bay.
 His running mate was Michael Steele, an African-American and the chair of the Maryland Republican Party.

 During the election, Townsend was criticized for her choice of running mate; she picked retired Admiral Charles R. Larson, a novice politician who had switched parties only a few weeks before.
 The Townsend campaign was also hurt by the unpopularity of Glendening, who had implemented a redistricting proposal that was overturned by Maryland's highest court.
 Townsend's popularity continued to fall when it was reported that much of her campaign money was given by out-of-state donors; Ehrlich remained on the attack while the lieutenant governor's poll numbers declined.

-Though Maryland traditionally votes Democratic and had not elected a Republican governor in almost 40 years, Ehrlich won the race (52% of the vote to Townsend's 47%).
+Though Maryland traditionally votes Democratic and had not elected a Republican governor in almost 40 years, Ehrlich won the race (52% of the vote to Townsend's 48%).
 He was the sixth Republican governor in state history and the first since Spiro Agnew left office to take the Vice Presidency in 1969.